oracleNetworkProtocol/plugchain/docs/endpoints/legacy-rest.md

 ## Generating and Signing Transactions (Fully Backward Compatible)

-The same code as integrating with PLUGChain Hub-v0.16.3 mainnet.
+The same code as integrating with Plug Chain Hub-v0.16.3 mainnet.
 The transaction structure is as follows:

 ```json
 {